offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    It's unclear if there's an analog for this for non-binary trees (variable number of children per node).
 Maybe if the children have a specific order, it recursively visits the first half (left children), then visits the parent node, then recursively visits the last half (right children).
 But, how would this work if there were an odd number of children?
 The middle child wouldn't be in the left-half or right-half.
    ```

- * `{bm} Basic Local Alignment Search Tool/(Basic Local Alignment Search Tool|high[-\s]scoring segment pair)/i` `{bm} /(BLAST)/` `{bm} /(HSP)/` - A heuristic algorithm that compares a sequence against a known set of sequences to quickly find shared regions, called high-scoring segment pairs.
+ * `{bm} Basic Local Alignment Search Tool/(Basic Local Alignment Search Tool|high[-\s]scoring segment pair)/i` `{bm} /(BLAST)/` `{bm} /(HSP)/` - A heuristic algorithm that quickly finds shared regions between a query sequence and a database of sequences, where those shared regions are called high-scoring segment pairs.
 High-scoring segment pairs may be identified even in the presence of mutations, potentially even if mutated to the point where all elements are different in the shared region (e.g. BLOSUM scoring may deem two peptides to be highly related but they may not actually share any amino acids between them).

    ```{svgbob}
                 .---------.